Quick Answer

 One-Breath Recap

-Time value of money is the backbone: future value compounds (FV = PV × (1 + r)^n), present value discounts, and the Rule of 72 approximates doubling time.
-Accept a positive NPV in dollars or an IRR above the hurdle rate in percent, and prefer NPV when they conflict.
+Time value of money is the backbone: future value compounds (FV = PV x (1 + r)^n), present value discounts, and the Rule of 72 approximates doubling time.
+Accept a positive net present value in dollars or an internal rate of return above the hurdle rate in percent, and prefer net present value when they conflict on mutually exclusive projects.
 Statistics split into central tendency (mean, median, mode) and risk: standard deviation for total risk, beta for systematic, Sharpe for return per unit of total risk, alpha for excess return, and correlation for diversification.
-Round it out with liquidity ratios (current, quick), the debt-to-equity leverage ratio, and the P/E and P/B valuation ratios.
+Round it out with liquidity ratios (current, quick), the debt-to-equity leverage ratio, and the price-to-earnings and price-to-book valuation ratios.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Analytical Methods unit for the complete lesson.
+Read the full Analytical Methods unit.